thedinh1509/React-Native-Smart-Locker/README.md

 Functions of the app: login, register account, register locker, get password of locker in different forms, see profile.

-The screenshots of the app also attached.
+The screenshots of the app is also attached.